 University of Missouri - Columbia

-Reproducibility in science relies on open-source software.
-I have been involved in several projects providing community tools.
-Listed here are a few that I use on a regular basis for surface-wave measurements & imaging, ocean-bottom seismic data processing, anelastic modeling, and more.
+Open coding helps push science forward and improves reproducibility.
+Our group is committed to code sharing and developing community tools.
+Listed here are a few that we use and/or actively develop for surface-wave measurements & imaging, ocean-bottom seismic data processing, anelastic modeling, and more.

 A seismologist-friendly Matlab wrapper for the thermodynamic tool Perple_X that estimates Vp and Vs for a desired composition